mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_security_policy.md

 allowedCapabilities is a list of capabilities that can be requested to add to the container.
 Capabilities in this field may be added at the pod author's discretion.
 You must not list a capability in both allowedCapabilities and requiredDropCapabilities.
 ## allowed_csi_drivers

-AllowedCSIDrivers is a whitelist of inline CSI drivers that must be explicitly set to be embedded within a pod spec.
+AllowedCSIDrivers is an allowlist of inline CSI drivers that must be explicitly set to be embedded within a pod spec.
 An empty value indicates that any CSI driver can be used for inline ephemeral volumes.
-This is an alpha field, and is only honored if the API server enables the CSIInlineVolume feature gate.
+This is a beta field, and is only honored if the API server enables the CSIInlineVolume feature gate.

 #### name